 Let us journey back, boxing fans, to a time when the best fought the best and did so not once every couple of years, but whenever the occasion arose, anxious as those champions were to prove themselves, their fistic careers now glistening marble monuments rising above the mists of time, testament to their glory and unassailable standing as true ring legends.
 Alas, my friends, we were born too late.

 In 1955 a 34-year-old Sugar Ray Robinson became the first fighter in boxing history to regain the middleweight championship of the world when he emerged from retirement to knock out Bobo Olson in two rounds.
 Over the next few years he would regain it twice more after losing it in thrilling duels with fellow middleweight greats Gene Fullmer and Carmen Basilio.

 Robinson vs Fullmer became a heated rivalry as the two men simply did not like each other, their antipathy translating into vicious clashes in the ring.
 Their first set-to in January of 1957 saw the aggressive Fullmer prevail by unanimous decision, “The Utah Cyclone” scoring a knockdown in round seven and generally having things his way in a bruising battle.
 In the rematch four months later, the legendary Sugar Ray scored one of the most memorable wins of his incredible career when he tagged the iron-tough Fullmer with a perfectly timed left hook in round five and put him down for the count, Gene’s only knockout loss.

-Robinson then split two grueling wars with Basilio before taking a long layoff, but great champions can do that when they’ve given boxing fans some of the greatest performances in ring history and amassed a record of almost 150 pro bouts.
-(Robinson would eventually retire with 200 fights to his credit.)
+Robinson then split two grueling wars with Basilio before taking a long layoff, but legendary champions can do that when they’ve given boxing fans some of the greatest performances in ring history and amassed a record of almost 150 pro bouts.
+(Robinson would eventually retire with two hundred fights to his credit.)
 Meanwhile, warriors Fullmer and Basilio had fought for the vacant title, stripped from Ray due to inactivity.
-Fullmer stopped Basilio in round 14 and stopped him again in the return.
+Fullmer stopped Basilio in round fourteen and stopped him again in the return.
 Thus, the stage was set for a rubber match with the aging Sugar Man.